schen222/CS7330_Project1/README.md

 ## What I need to do
 1) Create tables (Done)
-2) Create triggers for each requirement (Working on)
+2) Create triggers for each requirement (Done)
-3) Make adjustments after given a list of application requirements
+3) Make adjustments after given a list of application requirements (Working on)
 4) Test code